 With a new month nearly here, you may be wondering “What to Cook in May.”
 The greens are growing and it’s rather exciting to consider the possibilities of what we can cook this month.

-The What’s in Season for May? produce guide is exciting this month.
-So many delicious veggies are beginning to arrive from farms across the country.
+May’s fresh produce is always exciting.
+Not yet summer, but everything is beginning to grow profusely.
+And delicious vegetables are beginning to arrive from farms across the country.
 Even berries are beginning to make an appearance.

 Asparagus is wonderful simply roasted with a bit of olive oil, salt and pepper, and perhaps a bit of lemon.
 Asparagus is an excellent source of vitamin K, folate, copper, selenium, vitamin B1, vitamin B2, vitamin C, and vitamin E. It is a very good source of dietary fiber, manganese, phosphorus, vitamin B3, potassium, choline, vitamin A, zinc, iron, protein, vitamin B6, and pantothenic acid.